shribr/copilot-webapp-demo/README.md

 - `ConvertTo-ProperCase`
   _Description:_ Converts input strings to title case (capitalizing the first letter of each word).

-- `Deploy-AppService`
-  _Description:_ Deploys an individual app service (web app or function app) by checking for its existence, optionally zipping code, and deploying via Azure CLI.

-- `Deploy-OpenAIModels`
-  _Description:_ Iterates over a list of AI models and deploys each using the Azure CLI to a Cognitive Services (or Azure OpenAI) account.

 - `Find-AppRoot`
   _Description:_ Recursively searches upward from a given directory until the “app” folder is found (used to set the app’s root directory).